 Oily Skin is innately built to love clay masks.
 Clay Maks have a strong capacity to treat grease and grime, clean the clogged pores, and gradually diminish oil secretion.
 However, Clay masks may tend to dry out the skin, so it is important to moisturize soon after, and choosing the correct face mask is paramount.

 Masks infused with Salicylic acid and Mandelic acid are ideal to treat oily skin during monsoons.
-Oil Control Wonder Mask, by SkinQ, has multi-actives to exfoliate the skin, unclog the pores, control oil production, increase cell turnover and provide an instant glow.
+Oil Control Mask, by SkinQ, has multi-actives to exfoliate the skin, unclog the pores, control oil production, increase cell turnover and provide an instant glow.